DataDog/documentation/content/en/events/_index.md

 Pipelines are composed of one or multiple processors executed sequentially.
 With event processing pipelines, you can:
 - normalize disparate sources of events by remapping attributes.
 For example, use the same reserved [service tags][20] everywhere)
 - enrich events with external data saved in an [Enrichment Table][21] (beta).
-For example, map an internal service name with service directory to enrich events with service ownership, link to dashboard, documentation...
+For example, map a service name with your service directory, to enrich events with team ownership, link to dashboard or documentation.

 We are working to support more processors types.
-For more details contact us.
+For more details, contact support.

 [Learn more about Processing Pipelines][22]

 [1]: http://app.datadoghq.com/event/explorer